Ranne314/c2c-/README.md

 ## Overview

 `c2cpp` is a command-line utility designed to convert C source code files to most C++ standards.
-It performs syntax replacements, removes redundant `auto` keywords, and creates a new `.cpp` file while keeping the original `.c` file unmodified.
-This tool ensures compatibility with C++ while retaining most of the original structure and logic of the C code.
+It performs syntax replacements, removes redundant `auto` keywords, and changes more things to convert your C code to C++ code !
+C2cpp ensures compatibility with C++ while retaining most of the original structure and logic of the C code.

 ## Features